Cibersino/tot/docs/cleanup/cleanup_file_by_file.md

 Level 2 — Clarity / robustness refactor (controlled).

-Objective: improve internal clarity and robustness of `<TARGET_FILE>` while keeping the module’s observable behavior/contract intact, and without introducing unnecessary architecture.
+Objective: improve internal clarity and robustness of `<TARGET_FILE>` while keeping the module’s observable behavior/contract intact, and without introducing unnecessary architecture or timing changes.

-Constraints:
+Hard constraints:
-- Preserve the observable contract as-is (public API, IPC surface, payload/return shapes, side effects, timing).
+- Preserve the observable contract as-is (IPC surface, channel names, payload/return shapes, side effects, timing/ordering).
+- Do NOT reorder startup sequencing inside `app.whenReady` (treat ordering as timing-sensitive unless proven otherwise).
+- Do NOT reorder IPC registration in a way that could change readiness or race behavior.
 - Avoid “silent” problematic cases, but also avoid over-logging (no noisy logging).

 Anti “refactor that makes it worse” rule: